 I’ve mentioned above that tacky glue is applicable to many materials and projects.
 But can you use tacky glue on fabric?
 How about foam?
 Or felt?

 Tacky glue is a very versatile and effective adhesive.
 And yes, it works on fabric.
 However, it is not intended for washable and wearable materials.
 It is manufactured for fabric used for art projects.

-As you can see, using tacky glue is easy.
+As you can see, using tacky glue is easier than other types of glue..
 There is nothing to it as long as you have a fair bit of common sense when it comes to sticking two items together.